 So many of us started photography with black and white processing and the love of monochrome has stuck with us.
-Adams and Weston still haunt my dreams with black skies over Yosemite and pleated peppers.
+Ansel Adams and Edward Weston still haunt my dreams with black skies over Yosemite and pleated peppers.
 Digital black and white photography is even better because we have more control, far more options, and our fingers don’t smell like Rodinol.
 There are several terrific ways to make your pictures black and white, but the most powerful and my personal favorite is by using Macphun’s Tonality.

 Tonality has an intuitive interface, presets that make sense and help you achieve all kinds of finishes, and it has layers for absolute control.
 Of course, Macphun (“Mac-fun”) makes photography tools for Apple computers only; in my opinion, this is the best black and white tool, and I would switch to Mac so I could use it.
 But then, I really enjoy black and white.

 Any good color photo is a good candidate for black and white and especially portraits.
 Ted Grant said, “When you photograph people in color, you photograph their clothes.
 But when you photograph people in Black and white, you photograph their souls.”
 Part of the sense of timelessness of BW portraits is that the fashion, so closely associated with colors, is muted and the eyes shine through.

 Tonality works as a standalone or as a plugin for Lightroom and Photoshop and as an extension for Apple Photos.
 Upon opening a photo, you’ll find it’s a clean and modern interface with good design.
 Full manual controls are laid out in palettes on the right, but I recommend starting with a preset, listed at the bottom right.